konradzaba/konradzaba.github.io/_posts/2021-10-31-Monogame-and-XNA-performance-cheat-sheet-low-level.md

 ## 5) Variables vs properties
 **Halt!
 This one is a very low level optimization.
 Never use it if there are other low hanging fruits and never apply it to whole source code.
 Use wisely only if you have a CPU performance issue.**

 The properties are great for readability and maintainability where performance isn’t of much concern.
 When coding for a PC you will almost certainly never run into an issue coming from properties.
 The story might be different if you are aiming for other devices, i.e. couple years old Android phones where every cycle will count on poor Cortex A-53.
 This is due to the fact, that properties are roughly equivalent to a JIT method call which takes some time to execute.
+If you have a property that is very often accessed many times in many loops you can get a few miliseconds by converting it to a variable.

 ## 6) Do not use try-catch if unnecessary
 If for any reason you happen to use try-catch clause in a loop in `Draw()` or `Update()` function, try to avoid it if possible.
 There is a small overhead created even if no exception is raised.
 While in usual code this overhead is absolutely insignificant, it may slow down your code quite significantly if it is called in a loop.